isaacvernon1/w205Project2/README.md

 # Project 2: Tracking User Activity

+This README.md will start with a description of each of the files in the directory.
+The description of the project will follow afterwards.

+- Project_2_Report.ipynb
+    * This is
+- SparkCode.ipynb
+    * This is
+- assessments-attempts-20180128-121051-nested.json
+- docker-compose.yml
+- isaacvernon1-history.txt
+- isaacvernon1.txt

 In this project, you work at an ed tech firm.
 You've created a service that delivers assessments, and now lots of different customers (e.g., Pearson) want to publish their assessments on it.
 You need to get ready for data scientists